Treating Alcohol Addiction With Disulfiram

 Disulfiram should only be taken by those who have a prescription and have spoken with a medical provider.
 As Disulfiram may interfere with some other medications, it’s important that users let all doctors know that they are taking the drug.
 It’s recommended that they wear a medical ID bracelet or carry medical identification with them that states they’re taking Disulfiram.

 When taking Disulfiram, no alcohol should be consumed.
-Users should also stay away from any alcoholic foods or beverages, such as some sauces and kombucha.
-Some products, including hand sanitizer, rubbing alcohol, perfumes, and aftershave should be avoided as well.
+Users should also avoid alcoholic foods or beverages, kombucha, and “non-alcoholic beer,” which can have an alcohol content of 0.5% and still be called “alcohol free.”
+Some products, including hand sanitizer, rubbing alcohol, perfumes, mouthwash, and aftershave should be avoided as well.

 Side Effects Associated With Disulfiram